pvsone/opa-ext-authz/custom-app/kubernetes/README.md

 ## Goals

-It is recommended that you read through and run the [OPA HTTP API Authorization](https://www.openpolicyagent.org/docs/latest/http-api-authorization/) tutorial as documented (using Docker Compose) prior to running this version on Kubernetes.
+The core goals are the same as those detailed in the official tutorial [Goals](https://www.openpolicyagent.org/docs/latest/http-api-authorization/#goals)

+Additionally, we will use Kubernetes for the application runtime.

-This tutorial is an abridged version of the official tutorial, with a focus on deploying the application and policy to a Kubernetes environment.
-The original tutorial provides greater detail and description of the application and policy implementation and behavior.
+This tutorial is an abridged version of the official tutorial, for additional detail and description of the application and policy code see the original tutorial.

 ## Prerequisites